-The hurricane season officially began in May, but history has taught us that the most active part of the season in Southwest Florida lands in August, September, and October of every year.
+The hurricane season officially began on June 1, 2020, but history has taught us that the most active part of the season in Southwest Florida lands in August, September, and October of every year.
 The devastating damage that hurricanes can bring is something that no one wants to experience, so it is always a good idea to be prepared and protect yourself, your family, and your home.
 This guide will aid in practicing hurricane awareness and preparedness so you can rest assured that you are taking the necessary steps to protect what’s important.

 Protecting Loved Ones